-As at 31 December 2021, the financial asset at amortised cost include amount of USD 21,000 (2020: USD 5,000) due from related parties.
-During the year 2020, the directors have assessed the recoverability of the amount receivable from GMR Infrastructure (Overseas) Limited and have come to the opinion that the amount receivable will not be recovered, as a result the amount receivable of USD 34,190,209 has been fully impaired.
+As at 31 December 2022, the financial asset at amortised cost include amount of USD 500 (2021: USD 21,000) due from related parties.
+During the year 2022 and 2021, the directors have assessed the recoverability of the amount receivable from GMR Infrastructure (Overseas) Limited.
 Management does not foresee any significant credit risk involving the remaining amount receivable.
-Therefore, no expected credit loss has been recognised as at 31 December 2021.
+Therefore, no expected credit loss has been recognised as at 31 December 2022.